 Take any cake desired, cut into squares, place squares in serving dishes, and pour on your favorite dessert sauce.
 Simple, yet totally delicious.

-Take dry cake enough to cover the bottom of a small basin.
+Take dry cake enough to cover the bottom of a small bowl.
 Beat 2 eggs in a bowl with 2 tablespoons of sugar, a little salt, and nutmeg.
 Fill up the bowl with sweet milk and turn over the cake.
-Put in oven just long enough to set the custard and it is ready to serve.
+Put in oven just long enough to set the custard and it's ready to serve and enjoy.

 Here are more suggestions: